digitalgroove/RoboND-Kinematics-Project/README.md

 - Get only trajectory points (positions) from the service message (it also contains velocities, accelerations, and efforts)

 ## Third part of implementation: Inverse Kinematics
-**Goal is to calculate the joint angles based on the position and orientation of the end-effector:**
+**Goal is to calculate the joint angles based on the position and orientation of the end-effector.**

 Steps (please see **IK_server.py** for the full implementation in Python):